25 June 2022

 When the dynamics ends at a certain number N of time steps, we say that the problem has a finite horizon.
 In this case, the stage t is part of the state variable, (Because how else would we know when to stop?) and there is a terminal state \blacksquare with zero cost and representing anything that happens after the dynamics end.
 Essentially, we work for N stages and then reach \blacksquare, where we can just relax and do nothing for the rest of eternity.

-If you prefer equations over figures, a finite horizon state machine is one where the transition function looks like this:
+If you prefer equations to figures, a finite horizon state machine is one where the transition function looks like this:

 \bar{T}((t, s),\, a) = \begin{cases} (t + 1, T(s, a)), & t < N \\ \blacksquare, & t = N. \end{cases}